Günther Fielmann: Personal life

+Günther Fielmann died in Lütjensee on 3 January 2024, at the age of 84.

 Other activities

-For each of his employees Fielmann plants a tree every year.
+For each of his employees Fielmann planted a tree every year.
 In May 2009 he planted the one-millionth tree with chancellor Angela Merkel and minister president Peter Harry Carstensen.

-Fielmann is also a passionate organic farmer.
-He owns the 1,600 hectares manor Schierensee, the 470 hectares manor Marutendorf in Achterwehr, the 180 hectares farm Möglin in Krummwisch and a farm in Lütjensee.
-The organic products of his farms he sells under the brand Hof Lütjensee.
+Fielmann was also a passionate organic farmer.
+He owned the 1,600 hectares manor Schierensee, the 470 hectares manor Marutendorf in Achterwehr, the 180 hectares farm Möglin in Krummwisch and a farm in Lütjensee.
+The organic products of his farms he sold under the brand Hof Lütjensee.